aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/centralize_1.md

 * Expose Getters in `config` and replace previous helpers/wrappers
 * Update public/private interfaces so users need only focus on the General case and not be bogged down with config details
 * Align naming and return types for affected code
-* Migrate `SetterConfig` access/logic to `ackgenconfig` and/or `ackmodel`
+* Consolidate `SetterConfig` access/logic to `ackgenconfig` and/or `ackmodel`

 #### Out of Scope
-* changing algorithms
+* Changing logic/algorithms
-  * we want as minimal impact for now; once everything is in its proper place we can address inefficiencies separately
+  * the goal is minimal impact to functionality; once everything is in its proper place we can address inefficiencies separately
-* consistent styling/naming throughout codebase
+* Consistent styling/naming throughout codebase

 ### Test plan
 * add "sufficient" testing beforehand for quick feedback